 When is Marvel’s 616 release date?

-Marvel 616 is set to arrive on Disney+ on Friday 20th November.
+Marvel 616 is now streaming on Disney+, having launched on Friday 20th November.

 All eight episodes of the anthology docuseries will arrive on Disney+ on the 20th, featuring documentaries directed by Community’s Gillian Jacob, Veep’s Paul Scheer and Mad Men’s Alison Brie.